“The ‘E’ in Engineering is for Excitement!”

 - Industry STEM nights

 - Annual ski trip for top 50 participants

-The Scholar In Residence (SIR) program connects interested faculty or postdoc students with first- and second-year engineering students in living-learning villages with shared professional, academic and personal interests.
+The Scholar-in-Residence (SIR) program connects interested faculty or postdoc students with first- and second-year engineering students in living and learning villages with shared professional, academic and personal interests.
 This is a unique opportunity to develop meaningful relationships with scholars and faculty outside of formal spaces (classrooms, labs, and office hours) to bridge the connection between in-class learning and out-of-class experiences.
-The SIR engages students who live in the Metcalf Residence Hall in learning that deepens and broadens their intellectual experiences at NC State.
+The SIR engages students who live in Metcalf Hall in learning that deepens and broadens their intellectual experiences at NC State.

 Connect with Engineering Village

-The Village has several mediums to share information and updates.
+The village has several mediums to share information and updates.
 Please connect with us.
-I encourage posting questions to our facebook page to ensure others are able to see your questions and the answers to eliminate repetition.
+We encourage posting questions to our facebook page to ensure others see your questions and share relevant information.

 Director, Engineering Village